-According to the projections in the 2007 Medicare trustees' report, Medicare's financial status has improved slightly since the 2006 report.
-The HI trust fund, which pays for hospital services, will be depleted one year later than previously projected.
-Nevertheless, HI expenditures will exceed HI non-interest income this year.
+The projections of Medicare's financial status in the 2008 Medicare trustees' report are consistent with the projections in the 2007 report.
+The HI trust fund, which pays for hospital services, will be depleted slightly earlier in 2019 than was previously projected.
+HI expenditures will again exceed HI non-interest income this year.
 In addition, Medicare expenditures will continue to consume an increasing share of federal outlays and GDP.
 The trustees conclude, "The projections shown in [the] report continue to demonstrate the need for timely and effective action to address Medicare's financial challenges-both the long-range financial imbalance facing the HI trust fund and the heightened problem of rapid growth in expenditures."